• Equus-Soma

 • ECVM - Equine Complex Vertebral Malformation

 The presence of this condition was brought to the attention of the horse world by Australian equine anatomist Sharon May-Davis.
 Sharon's peer-reviewed publications, resulting from years of research and hundreds of dissections, established the presence of this condition in a variety of breeds, most notably Thoroughbreds and Thoroughbred derivatives.
-In the past 6 years, others have published similar findings that support her observations.
+In the past decade, others have published similar findings that support her observations.
 Both American and Italian studies found the ECVM in Warmbloods, Quarter Horses and Arabs.
 (See Sidebar for links to all references).

 • Cervical Morphology - Overview